-Soils - We analysed soil from plots of the Rothamsted Highfield Ley-Arable field experiment (00:21:48 °W, 51:48:18 °N) set on soil that has been under permanent grass since at least 1838.
-The soil is a silty clay loam (25% clay: 62% silt: 13% sand) (Chromic 485 Luvisol according to FAO criteria).
-In 2007, plots of severely degraded soil managed as bare fallow by regular tillage to remove any plants since 1952, were converted to arable and grassland managements.
+Soils.
+We analysed soil from plots of the Rothamsted Highfield Ley-Arable field experiment (00:21:48° W, 51:48:18° N) set on soil that has been under permanent grass since at least 1838.
+The soil is a silty clay loam (25% clay: 62% silt: 13% sand) (Chromic Luvisol according to FAO criteria).
+In 2008, plots of severely degraded soil managed as bare fallow by regular tillage to remove any plants since 1959, were converted to arable and grassland managements.
 Arable soil was placed under continuous wheat rotation (winter wheat, Triticum aestivum L., currently cv.
-"Hereward" seed coated with Redigo Deter combination insecticide/fungicide treatment, Bayer CropScience) receiving 490 ammonium nitrate fertilization to provide approximately 220 kg-N ha-1 annum-1, and additional 250 kg-K ha-1 and 65 kg-P ha-1 every three years, and grassland plots were maintained as a managed sward of mixed grasses and forbs.
+"Hereward" seed coated with Redigo Deter combination insecticide/fungicide treatment, Bayer CropScience) receiving ammonium nitrate fertilization to provide approximately 220 kg-N ha-1 annum-1, and additional 250 kg-K $ha^{-1}$ and 65 kg-P $ha^{-1}$ every three years, and grassland plots were maintained as a managed sward of mixed grasses and forbs.
 Plots were sampled annually, and soil was air-dried and sieved (< 2 mm) before being archived.
-To follow the development of soil structure in these soils, soil aggregates from continuous bare fallow 495 (bare fallow), bare fallow converted into arable (arable) and bare fallow converted to grassland (grassland) were selected for the years 2008, 2010, 2012, 2015 and 2018.
+To follow the development of soil structure in these soils, soil aggregates from continuous bare fallow, bare fallow converted to arable and bare fallow converted to grassland were selected for the years 2008, 2010, 2012, 2015 and 2018.
 In addition, we also sampled plots which had been managed consistently as bare fallow for fifty-two years, arable for sixty-two years or mixed grass swards since 1838.
-Physical and biological data has already been reported for these consistently managed soils (Table I).
-500 Over these periods, the bare fallowed soils have become depleted in more labile organic carbon and enriched in persistent organic carbon [42] and soil organic carbon has been reduced to a greater extent than in arable soil.
-There has also been an observable progressive shift, from grassland to arable and bare fallowed soil, in the distribution of organic carbon between different pools in the three soil managements, particularly a relative decline in discrete organic particles independent of stable soil aggregates, and a corresponding increase in the proportion of organic particles encapsulated in stable aggregates [23].
-Confirmation of this apparent shift in soil structure has been provided by high-resolution X-ray Computed Tomography [25].
+Physical and biological data has already been reported for these consistently managed soils (Table 1).
+Over these periods, the bare fallowed soils have become depleted in more labile organic carbon and enriched in persistent organic carbon and soil organic carbon has been reduced to a greater extent than in arable soil.
+There has also been an observable progressive shift, from grassland to arable and bare fallowed soil, in the distribution of organic carbon between different pools in the three soil managements, particularly a relative decline in discrete organic particles independent of stable soil aggregates, and a corresponding increase in the proportion of organic particles encapsulated in stable aggregates.
+Confirmation of this apparent shift in soil structure has been provided by high-resolution X-ray Computed Tomography.